brojonat/pipe_of_insight/README.md

 ## Pipe of Insight
 Pipe of Insight is a Django based web application with the primary purpose of helping users draft the optimal hero in their Dota 2 matches.
-I developed this project as part of a 3 week sprint during the Insight Data Science 19C session; documentation and tests are admittedly lacking, but hopefully this README will offer a bit of clarity.
+I developed this project as part of a 3 week sprint during the Insight Data Science 19C session; documentation and tests are admittedly lacking, but hopefully this README will offer a bit of clarity about the organizational structure.

 ---